Skip to main content

 About Lore Lindu

-Lore Lindu National Park protects 217,991 hectares of montane rainforest in Central Sulawesi, Indonesia, encompassing diverse ecosystems from lowland tropical forest to subalpine vegetation on volcanic peaks.
-The park's elevation ranges from 200 to 2,610 meters at the summit of Mount Rorekatimbu, creating distinct forest zones supporting exceptional biodiversity.
-As one of Sulawesi's largest protected areas, the park harbors numerous endemic species found nowhere else on Earth, including the anoa (dwarf buffalo), babirusa (deer-pig), Sulawesi warty pig, and over 270 bird species.
-Ancient megalithic stone monuments scattered throughout the park demonstrate sophisticated prehistoric cultures, with hundreds of carved stones including large stone vats and statues of uncertain age and purpose.
-Lake Lindu occupies a high valley within the park, surrounded by montane forest and traditional villages.
+Lore Lindu National Park protects 218,000 hectares (2,180 km²) of montane rainforest in Central Sulawesi, Indonesia, encompassing diverse ecosystems from lowland tropical forest to subalpine vegetation.
+[1] The park's elevation ranges from 200 to 2,610 meters, creating distinct forest zones supporting exceptional biodiversity.
+As one of Sulawesi's largest protected areas, the park harbors numerous endemic species found nowhere else, including the anoa (dwarf buffalo), babirusa (pig-deer), Sulawesi warty pig, and 77 bird species endemic to Sulawesi.
+[2] Ancient megalithic stone monuments scattered throughout the park demonstrate sophisticated prehistoric cultures, with over 400 granite stones including large stone vats and statues of uncertain age and purpose.
+[3] Lake Lindu occupies a high valley within the park, surrounded by montane forest and traditional villages.
 The park's forests provide crucial watershed protection for surrounding agricultural areas.

 Wildlife Ecosystems

-The park is renowned for its rich wildlife, including 77 species of mammals and 227 bird species.
-Notable residents include the anoa (dwarf buffalo), babirusa (pig-deer), Sulawesi macaque, and the maleo bird - a unique megapode that uses geothermal heat to incubate its eggs.
-The park is also home to several endemic butterfly species, including the world's largest butterfly, the Achilles birdwing.
-Rare species like the Sulawesi palm civet and tarsier can be found in the forest's depths.
-The park is recognized as an Important Bird Area, hosting numerous endemic bird species.
+The park is renowned for its rich wildlife, including 77 bird species endemic to Sulawesi.
+Notable residents include the anoa (dwarf buffalo), babirusa (pig-deer), Tonkean macaque, and the maleo — a unique megapode that buries its eggs in geothermal or sun-heated soil for incubation.
+[1] Rare species like the Sulawesi palm civet and pygmy tarsier can be found in the forest's depths.
+The park is recognized as an Important Bird Area, hosting numerous endemic bird species including the purple-bearded bee-eater.
+Numerous butterfly species, including large birdwings, occur in the park.

 Flora Ecosystems